Radar Station, Charlie's Hill: Description

 The No 211 Radar Station is located south of Home Hill by way of the Bruce Highway, turn east into Charlie's Hill Road and travel 2 km, turn right onto an unsealed track, which leads up to the radar station on top of a small hill, known as Charlie's Hill.
 To the north-east are Rita Island and Peters Island.
 The physical remains of the radar station comprise two above ground semi-circular igloos, two spotter's posts, tower foundations and miscellaneous concrete foundations.

 The two above ground semi-circular igloos were built on concrete slab foundations and are constructed of reinforced concrete.
 Each igloo has a tower located at one end, which is believed to have been utilised as an exhaust, with fans drawing in fresh air from the front of the igloo and sucking it out the tower opening.
 The two igloos are approximately 80 m apart.

 The eastern (receiving) igloo is approximately 10 m long x 6 m wide.
 Along the base of the north-east side wall (rear) of the igloo is a small timber framed opening.
 There is an opening on the southern side, approximately 2 m wide, which would have been the door.
 The door is no longer extant.
 Anecdotal evidence indicates that the door was staggered ie. enter one side, walk around one partition, and then another, like an s-bend, to ensure that light was contained inside the igloo at all times.
 This would also have provided a constant flow of air into the igloo, which was then drawn through the igloo by an exhaust fan situated in the tower.
 There is a square steel box on top of the tower inscribed with the words "A & W... & Co LTD ENGINNEERS? [sic] GLASGOW".
-It is not known what this was use for.
+It is not known what this was used for.
 The interior of the igloo is bare, except for a modern lounge chair and some rubbish.